• Skip to main content

 1. Fatty Fish

-When was the last time you added a scoop of tuna to your salad?
+When did you last add a scoop of tuna to your salad?
 Doing so could benefit your brain and cardiovascular health.
 Fatty fish is high in omega-3 fatty acids — a type of fat many Americans lack.

 Although you need omega-3 and omega-6 fatty acids for optimal health, the problem is the proportion.
 The preponderance of vegetable oils in the American diet has upset the balance.
 Ideally, you should evenly balance your intake of each, but many people eat in favor of omega-6.
 The resulting imbalance contributes to chronic inflammation and weight gain.